Initial Testing and Eligibility:

 A student must have one or more of the disabilities listed in Federal regulations or in State law or both in order to qualify for Special Education and related services.

-- The School shall timely evaluate each student who is suspected by the School as having a disability
+- The School evaluate each student who is suspected by the School as having a disability in a timely manner

 - The testing shall be conducted in accordance with Federal and State regulations concerning Comprehensive Individual Assessment

 - Only Texas Certified Educational Diagnosticians and/or Texas Certified Psychologists will give assessments

 - Upon completion of all testing, a determination regarding eligibility shall be made by an Admission, Review and Dismissal (ARD) Committee and the parent

 For each enrolled student who is determined to be eligible for Special Education and/or related services, an ARD Committee and the parent shall develop an Individual Education Plan (IEP) for the student.
 The IEP may be modified at any time, but in no event shall the IEP remain the same for longer than 12 months.

 For a student who is new to the school, an ARD Committee may meet when the student enrolls at the School if the parent informs the School that the student was receiving Special Education or related services in the previous school setting.
 Special Education services and/or related services shall be set up temporarily and shall be contingent upon:

 - The receipt of valid assessment data from the previous school